robin-raymond/zax.io/flow-control.md

 #### `if` initialization statements and condition

-An `if` statement can contain initialization statements with a condition followed by a repeated code block which must be separated by a sub-statement separator (`;;`).
-If a value is declared, the declared value's scope only exists within the context of the `if` or `else` control flows.
+An `if` statement can contain an initialization statement with a condition (which must be separated by a sub-statement separator `;;`)followed by a code block.
+If a value is declared in an initialization statement then that value's scope only exists within the context of an `if` or `else` control flow.

 ````zax
 // a happy number is less than -5 and even, or less than -10, or divisible by 3